mahdizaabi/Products-Enrollement-System/README.md

 # Products-Enrollement-System
-Enrollement system Based on MicroServices Architecture(SpringBoot, Eureka, Netflix Zulu and React)
+The main goal of this project is the use of microservices Architecture to design a simple Enrollement using SpringBoot, Eureka, Netflix Zulu and React.